Waterpolo Expert Talk

 Audio herunterladen: MP3

-In this episode of the Waterpolo Expert Talk, Karl Izzo, President of the Aquatic Sports Association of Malta, gives an in-depth look at the current structure, challenges and future vision of water polo and aquatic sports in Malta.
+In this episode of the Waterpolo Expert Talk, Karl Izzo, President of the Aquatic Sports Association of Malta, shares a comprehensive and honest insight into how water polo and aquatic sports are organized and developed in one of Europe’s smallest nations.

 🎧 More about the podcast: https://www.schulzekopp.de